 Select a column filter criteria, and enter the filter value.
 This example uses the Run and Block Name columns as filter criteria.

-The filter matches strings.
-If you want to filter for tolerance
+The filter matches text.
+For example, if you want to filter

 To save the filter, enter a name in the Save Search As box.
 Click Save.